Aliases for HEXA Gene

 Previous GeneCards Identifiers for HEXA Gene

 This gene encodes a member of the glycosyl hydrolase 20 family of proteins.
 The encoded preproprotein is proteolytically processed to generate the alpha subunit of the lysosomal enzyme beta-hexosaminidase.
 This enzyme, together with the cofactor GM2 activator protein, catalyzes the degradation of the ganglioside GM2, and other molecules containing terminal N-acetyl hexosamines.
 Mutations in this gene lead to an accumulation of GM2 ganglioside in neurons, the underlying cause of neurodegenerative disorders termed the GM2 gangliosidoses, including Tay-Sachs disease (GM2-gangliosidosis type I).
 Alternative splicing results in multiple transcript variants, at least one of which encodes a preproprotein that is proteolytically processed. [provided by RefSeq, Jan 2016]

 GeneCards Summary for HEXA Gene

 HEXA (Hexosaminidase Subunit Alpha) is a Protein Coding gene.
-Diseases associated with HEXA include Tay-Sachs Disease and Tay-Sachs Disease, B Variant, Juvenile Form.
-Among its related pathways are Glycosaminoglycan degradation and Glycosaminoglycan metabolism.
-GO annotations related to this gene include protein heterodimerization activity and beta-N-acetylhexosaminidase activity.
+Diseases associated with HEXA include Tay-Sachs Disease and Tay-Sachs Disease, B1 Variant.
+Among its related pathways are Glycosaminoglycan metabolism and Keratan sulfate/keratin metabolism.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and beta-N-acetylhexosaminidase activity.
 An important paralog of this gene is HEXB.

 UniProtKB/Swiss-Prot for HEXA Gene